Michigan State University found that 75% of participants improved oral proficiency in 15 hours by using a language learning app1.

 Rocket German is arguably the best app to learn German for people searching for structured, linear German lessons.

 It’s suitable for beginners and intermediate learners who want to take their skills to the next level.
-Read our full Rocket Languages review.
+Read my full Rocket Languages review.

 The Mondly app offers a unique and immersive learning experience.